ericoliverio/covid_site/README.md

 2) erie_total.csv - Daily total Covid-19 cases per ZIP code since June 2020.
 Also contains population, area (sq. milage), and coordinates for each zip code.
 I have manually assigned a neighborhood name to each ZIP code.

 3) read_erie.py - Run this to calculate the number of new cases per day per zip code, as well as the average daily new cases.
 Results are saved in erie_diff.csv and diff_avg.csv.
-Will display a sorted bar chart of the ZIP codes with the largest increase in cases.
+Displays a sorted bar chart of the ZIP codes with the largest increase in cases.

 ![New Cases Sorted](https://user-images.githubusercontent.com/25538281/211052127-2f6597ec-e3ec-4788-9112-ec78294528e7.png)